Let’s be honest here. Working with a crowdfunding agency is not for everyone. So how do you know which one is the best?

 The one that works best for you, your project, time, and style.

 At this point, agencies would have already sent over things that put them in the best possible light.

 Once that’s done, these are the main three questions I’d want answered.

-Also, when you’re vetting different agencies also make sure they’re on-time, prepared for meetings and generally seem trustworthy.
+Also, when you’re vetting different agencies make sure they’re on-time, prepared for meetings, and generally seem trustworthy.

 You can usually tell a lot about how working with an agency will be during the preliminary stages of conversation.

 If you want to work with an agency, but you’re not sure which one would be the best fit.
 I’d be happy to help you out!
 Find me in the Fully Funded Facebook group and let’s go over your project!

 Please share this article on Twitter if you found it interesting or got value from it!